alessio-proietti/2022-IN490-exam/README.md

 >
 > Russel C. Pavlicek

-The Cloud is fat.
-VMs are overloaded with unpatched, obscure and insecure software and Containers themselves rely on huge kernels, on large supporting runtimes.
+Cloud is fat.
+VMs are overloaded with unpatched, obscure and insecure software and Containers themselves rely on huge kernels, i.e. on large supporting runtimes.

 Moreover, developers usually make every nasty trick they can to wire correctly all the resources the containers need.

+The theory of Unikernels propose pretty simple and straightforward strategy.
+Unikernels are introduced as a new kind of tech which try to coexist with VMs and cointainers while aiming at resolving their deficiencies.

-The theory of Unikernels is pretty simple and straightforward.
-One should include into container-like objects only the minimum code the application needs to function.
+The rationale can be clearly stated: one should include into sandbox objects (containers, jails, VMs) only minimum code application needs to properly function

-In two words they aim to be **Specialized Kernels**.
+Unikernels are **Specialized Kernels**.

 ![Alt text](./road_to_unikernels.png "Apples-to-Oranges comparison")

-Unikernel implementations should have only one address space, only one program running inside and all low-level functions compiled directly into the unikernel-app executable.
-Advocates of Unikernels call them _Library Operating Systems_, in fact all boils down to a binary with app and support libraries, nothing else.
+Implementations of Unikernel technology have only one address space, only one program running inside and all low-level functions compiled directly into the unikernel-app executable and that's why advocates of Unikernels call them _Library Operating Systems_.

+All boils down to a binary with app and support libraries and nothing else.

 Apparently it seems like a backward evolution but it is not true.

-Unikernels have less attack surfaces, small footprints and they can be tailored on the precise app they hosts and, usually, they fast boot.
-In a world of transient microservices which pop into existence after event stochastically fired by ( _Internet of_ ) _things_,  unikernel-like technlogy is essential.
+Unikernels have less attack surfaces, small footprints and they can be tailored on the precise app they hosts and crucially they boot faster.

+In a world of transient microservices which pop into existence after response triggered by events happening at random by ( see _Internet of things_ ) seems like Unikernels are a must.
-Unikernels have no shell, no alien utilities to exploit, unused drivers or password files to crack and no databases to breach.

-Obviously special care is required while debugging Unikernels, anyway it can be done efficiently and correctly.
-There are debugging strategies in Unikernels world but it is out of the scope of this review.
+It is important to highlight how Unikernels have no shell, no alien utilities to exploit, unused drivers or password files to crack and no databases to breach.
+Though special care is required while debugging Unikernels it can be done efficiently and correctly.

 ## Rust
-Here we are going to quote straight from wikipedia, Rust is a "multi-paradigm, general-purpose programming language designed for performance and safety, especially safe concurrency".

-Anyway the best source of knowledge for Rust is for sure its home on the web, https://www.rust-lang.org/.
+Rust is a "multi-paradigm, general-purpose programming language designed for performance and safety, especially safe concurrency" (Wikipedia).
+Best source of knowledge for Rust is for sure its home on the web, https://www.rust-lang.org/.

 ![Alt text](./rust-logo-blk.svg "Apples-to-Oranges comparison")

 Rust comes in various "flavours": nightly, beta, stable.
-One should install the _Rust Toolchain_ with the official installer https://rustup.rs/ and that's because one expects to have the possibility to enrich the programming environment easily with additional packages and "components" in order to perform very peculiar compilation jobs, especially when working on low-level programming tasks (e.g. write bare-metal applications and kernels).
+One should install the _Rust Toolchain_ with the official installer https://rustup.rs/ because one expects to have the possibility to enrich the programming environment easily with additional packages and "components" in order to perform very peculiar compilation jobs, especially when working on low-level programming tasks (e.g. write bare-metal applications and kernels).

 It's better to rely on a tested and reviewed Software Manager for moving smoothly from one programming environment to another.